Urban-Meteorology-Reading/UMEP-Docs/docs/source/Getting_Started.rst

 Getting Started
 ===============

-.. note:: The migration of UMEP into QGIS3 is planned for the Autumn of 2018.
-In the meantime, use UMEP with the LTR version of QGIS (2.18).

 UMEP is developed as a plugin for `QGIS <http://www.qgis.org>`__.
 Two different versions are available:
  -  *Long term release* - This version is recommended for most users.
  -  *Development release* - This version is for testing.
 Could be unstable.